Mortara case: International scandal and political machinations

-It was then an annual custom for the Pope to receive a delegation from Rome's Jewish community shortly after the New Year.
-The meeting on 2 February 1859 quickly descended into a heated argument, with Pope Pius berating the Jewish visitors for "stirring up a storm all over Europe about this Mortara case".
+At that time, it was an annual custom for the Pope to receive a delegation from Rome's Jewish community shortly after the New Year.
+The meeting, on 2 February 1859, quickly descended into a heated argument, with Pope Pius berating the Jewish visitors for "stirring up a storm all over Europe about this Mortara case".
 When the delegation denied that the Jews of Rome had had any hand in the anti-clerical articles, the Pope dismissed Scazzocchio as inexperienced and foolish, then shouted: "The newspapers can write all they want.
 I couldn't care less what the world thinks!"
 The Pope then calmed down somewhat: "So strong is the pity I have for you, that I pardon you, indeed, I must pardon you."
-One of the delegates proposed that the Church should not give so much credence to Morisi's testimony, given her spurious morals – the Pope countered that regardless of her character, so far as he could see the servant had no reason to invent such a story, and in any case Momolo Mortara should not have employed a Catholic in the first place.
+One of the delegates proposed that the Church should not give so much credence to Morisi's testimony, given her spurious morals, but the Pope countered that, regardless of her character, so far as he could see the servant had no reason to invent such a story and, in any case, Momolo Mortara should not have employed a Catholic in the first place.

 Pope Pius IX's determination to keep Edgardo developed into a strong paternal attachment.
-According to Edgardo's memoirs, the pontiff regularly spent time with him and played with him; the Pope would amuse the child by hiding him under his cloak and calling out: "Where's the boy?"
+According to Edgardo's memoirs, the pontiff regularly spent time with him and played with him.
+The Pope would amuse the child by hiding him under his cloak and calling out: "Where's the boy?"
 At one of their meetings, Pope Pius told Edgardo: "My son, you have cost me dearly, and I have suffered a great deal because of you."
 He then said to others present: "Both the powerful and the powerless tried to steal this boy from me, and accused me of being barbarous and pitiless.
 They cried for his parents, but they failed to recognise that I, too, am his father."